rupertpople/seedle/README.md

 # Our Team Charter...
 What do we expect from each other?
-- Support, patience, trust, openess, a positive environment, communication & to feel comfortable sharing issues
+- Support, patience, trust, openess, a positive environment,\
+communication & to feel comfortable sharing issues.

 How will you ensure a safe learning environment?
-- Regular stand ups, retros & lunch-time check-ins
+- Regular stand ups, retros & lunch-time check-ins.

 How do you go about learning a new tool?
-- Research, consolidating research, stack overflow/google/youtube
+- Research, consolidating research,\
+ using React docs/stack overflow/google/youtube etc.

 What is your time commitment?
 - 9:45 to 6 with 1 hour lunch breaks 1 to 2.
+Evenings optional.

 How will you hold yourselves accountable to your charter?
-- Have it open during our retros/stand-ups
+- Have it open during our retros/stand-ups.

 How will you track and report progress?
-- Use a Trello board
+- Use a Trello board.

 How will you ensure knowledge sharing?
-- Making a Wiki, sharing at meetings and pinning messages in the team Slack chat
+- Making a Wiki, sharing at meetings and pinning messages in the team Slack chat.

 What did your teams do well during previous group projects?
-- Made sure of regular meetings
+- Made sure of regular meetings.

 What could have gone better?
-- Better communication
+- Better communication.

 Must-Haves
 - Personal objectives